 Hair wrap – So this isn't a super sexy gift, but it might just be the most useful and helpful item on the list.
 I have had one for years, and I LOVE it.
 You wrap your wet hair in the thingie, and it keeps your hair from dripping down your back while you dry off.
 I keep mine on for a half hour or so, and then I unwrap and style my hair.
 It soaks up a lot of the water from the hair and makes it easier and quicker to style.

-Please hide packages doormat - I have this doormat, and it makes me laugh every time I see it.
+Please hide packages doormat - I used to have this doormat, and it made me laugh every time I see it.
 It's pretty weather beaten now, but I hope my delivery people see it and chuckle the way I do.

-I love this game is, but it sounds like a lot of fun.
+The Game of Things – I'm not sure how practical this game is, but it is a lot of fun.
 Imagine Apples to Apples, except that you write a response to the prompt instead of choosing a card.
-We played it for hours on Thanksgiving.
+This is one of my family's favorite games.
+We play it for hours every Thanksgiving.

 Food-Related Christmas Gifts